capnramses/opengl_obj_viewer/README.md

 ##To Do##

-* Switches to change vertex and fragment shaders
 * Support meshes with different components
 * Display my .apg format meshes as well
 * A version for WebGL